kaelamartin/BodyDataReader/BodyDataReader/doc/Manual.md

 `boddat` is the easiest way to retrieve data using BodyDataReader.
 Generally, `boddat` is suitable for use in code without great performance concerns and retrieving data of interest to the user from the REPL.

 Using `boddat` comes with significant overhead and thus it is recommended to use direct function calls in performance-centric applications.
-However, here are tasks that `boddat` automatically performs that the user must instead perform when calling functions directly.
+However, there are tasks that `boddat` automatically performs that the user must instead perform when calling functions directly.

 # Using `boddat`